Ghoul072/nvim-config/README.md

 - Then when you run Neovim with your custom alias, it will use the respective config directory and its matching local directory '~/.local/share/{custom_config_name}'.

 You can apply this approach to any Neovim distribution that you would like to try out

+That's it!
+You can now run the `nvim` command from your terminal to start Neovim and Lazy will install all the plugins you have.
+Use `:Lazy` to view current plugin status.
+Hit `q` to close the window.

 ## Plugins
 - [lazy.nvim](https://github.com/folke/lazy.nvim)